khulnasoft-lab/design.khulnasoft.com/contents/components/form.md

 #### Text

+- **Label**:
-- **Label**: Clearly and concisely identifies an input and indicates if it's optional.
+  - Clearly and concisely identifies an input.
+  - If a field is optional, add the suffix "(optional)".
 For example: _Phone number (optional)_
+  - Don't end a label with a period.
+- **Description**:
-- **Description**: Clarifies and explains the purpose or intent of an input.
-Positioned directly below a label.
+    - Clarifies and explains the purpose or intent of an input.
 For example, _A phone number is required for security purposes._
+    - Avoid repetitive or unnecessary text.
+For example, _This setting is..._ or _Use this setting to..._
+    - Positioned directly below a label.
+    - Don't use "allow" unless you're specifically talking about security.
+For example, _Allows users to fork the repo_ should be _Users can fork the repo_.
 - **Help**: Provides contextual examples, formatting information, details about the input state, validation messages, or any combination of these options.
 Positioned directly below an input.
 May include a [help link](/usability/helping-users) when necessary.
 For example: _Must have 11 digits including the country code.
 For example, +1-234-567-8901.
 Learn more._
 - **Placeholder**: Only used for extra, non-essential information when the input purpose is still understood in its absence; it's not a replacement for a visible label.
 An exception is the [search](/components/search) component, which includes a [search](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~search) icon to further clarify its purpose.
 For example, _Search or go to…_.